 Newer CPAP machines may also come with additional features such as heated humidifiers that blow warm, moist air into the airway to reduce nasal dryness.

 Experts, including the American Academy of Sleep Medicine (AASM), recommend CPAP for obstructive sleep apnea (OSA).
 The air pressure from the machine works to keep blocked airways open, which reduces snoring, improves sleep quality, and improves daytime symptoms.
 In some cases, CPAP is also used to treat central sleep apnea.

-Most doctors will first try fixed-level CPAP for people with sleep apnea.
-The fixed pressure that works best for an individual is based upon sleep study results.
+Doctors may try fixed-level CPAP or auto-adjusting CPAP (APAP) for people with sleep apnea.
+The pressure settings that work best for an individual are based upon sleep study results.
 Experts recommend fixed-level CPAP instead of APAP for those with OSA and other conditions such as:

 - Severe chronic obstructive pulmonary disease

 - A history of having certain upper airway surgeries

 - People who may have a mask leak due to certain facial characteristics